MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 1. Open the solution that contains the model-driven app.

-1. Select the model-driven app and click **Edit** split menu to open using the modern app designer.
+1. Select the model-driven app and select the **Edit** split menu to open using the modern app designer.

 1. Open **Settings** and switch to **Features**.